 Examples of Bloggers Selling Backlinks

-It’s not hard to see why based on the financials above.
+It’s not hard to see why, based on the financials above.

-Every link a website places in its content passes on PageRank to the other site.
+Every link a website places in its content passes PageRank on to the other site.
 This increases the chances that the site they link to will rank for competing keywords, making their own SEO efforts more difficult.

 You’ll have to consider how fast you want to grow, as well as how risk-averse you are.

 The Risks of Buying Backlinks

-The first is that you might waste your money.
+❌ You might waste your money.
 Buying links on directories or forums probably won’t hurt your site, but it will have little to no impact on your ranking.
 That’s because Google’s algorithm knows to ignore this type of link.

-The second is that you might receive a manual action.
+❌ You might receive a manual action from Google.
 This is when a human reviewer decides that your site or pages on your site are not compliant with Google’s guidelines.
 This can result in your website traffic plummeting and can be very hard to bounce back from.
 You may even see your site completely removed from Google.

-Still Want to Buy Backlinks?
+How to Buy Backlinks?
 Not All Methods Are Equal

 There are many methods of buying links.
 Some of them are definite no-gos, but others aren’t quite so black and white.